MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-xbox-live-guide.md

     remoteChatUser->SetCustomContext(m_remotePartyChatControl);
 ```

 The Xbox Live helper library tracks the privacy and privilege settings for each remote chat user in relation to each local chat user by communicating with Xbox Live privacy services.
-Additionally, the library will listen for changes to these settings by subscribing to (Real-Time Activity)[/gaming/xbox-live/real-time-activity-service/real-time-activity-service_nav] updates.
+Additionally, the library will listen for changes to these settings by subscribing to [Real-Time Activity](/gaming/gdk/_content/gc/live/real-time-activity-service/real-time-activity-service_nav) updates.
 When new remote chat users are added or when the privacy and privilege relationship between a local chat user and an existing remote chat user changes, a `PartyXblRequiredChatPermissionInfoChangedStateChange` will be generated to notify you that an updated `PartyChatPermissionOptions` value is now available.

 ```cpp
     // Wait for PartyXblRequiredChatPermissionInfoChangedStateChange